-The EPA will cover all elements of the apprenticeship standard and will lead to the graded apprenticeship award.
+The EPA will cover all elements of the apprenticeship standard and will lead to the graded apprenticeship award and Registered Scientist status.

-Learning, Teaching and Assessment
+Learning, teaching and assessment

 The teaching, learning and assessment strategy takes into consideration the learning outcomes for the programme, progression through levels of study, the nature of topic studied and the need for you to demonstrate greater autonomy in your learning as you progress through the programme.
 We believe that our broad portfolio of assessments is a driver for learning, ensures learning outcomes are met, rewards success and provides excellent student feedback.